wizardd254/Devdeck_VoyageVista/README.md

 - User Authentication.

-- KNN based model for predicting the nest suited city for the user.
+- KNN based model for predicting the best suited city for the user.

 - A chatbot using NLP to refine given data based on user prompts and given preferences , and give the most suitable place to the user using their response.